 Participation.
 Employees of the Company and our affiliates are eligible to receive grants and awards under the 2011 LTIP when designated by the committee.
 For this purpose, an "affiliate" is an entity with respect to which the Company owns, directly or indirectly, at least 50% of the combined voting power, such as the Bank.
-As of February 23, 2011, there were approximately 996 employees of the Company and its affiliates, each of whom may be designated by the committee as a participant in the plan.
+If the amendment to the 2011 LTIP is approved, non-employee directors will also be eligible to receive grants and awards under the 2011 LTIP.